 Skillnet Ireland plays an important role in contributing to the national conversation on workforce development and in promoting the value of upskilling for those in employment and those seeking employment.

 Great synergies are derived from clusters of businesses with similar challenges (and opportunities) working together.
-Participating in a Skillnet Learning Network creates these valuable business networking opportunities for businesses.
+Participating in a Skillnet Business Network creates these valuable business networking opportunities for businesses.